CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/about/government/index.md

   within a meeting as long as the society membership is notified.
 You can find them <a href="https://docs.google.com/document/d/1GdX5OPCI5gdbViDAfCIbFto6tgNxH-gwHzLy9e2S3o8/edit?usp=sharing" target="_blank">here</a></p>

+  <h5>Code of Conduct</h5>
+  <p>The CCSS aims to foster an inclusive and welcoming environment in our lounge space and at our events.
+Individuals participating in any CCSS event or service are expected to follow what is outlined <a href="https://docs.google.com/document/d/1TTkDQtwMI3NfYDknUdlibpJzmvClc06_CTa8eaGDSIc/edit?fbclid=IwAR2S1xOydGXNGuUk5_KTodh0aljQl3Q1JVpsiMpkEyYn8TiZS2Qb8deZpZs" target="_blank">here</a></p>

   <h5>Our electoral code</h5>
   <p>The CCSS Electoral Code outlines the timeline, structure, and rules of a Carleton
   Computer Science Society (“CCSS”) election.
 You can find it <a href="https://docs.google.com/document/d/1v66nTxoRgAYNnXLr3ZIAhjkyiHMRGUoK3rH9rmLL478/edit?usp=sharing" target="_blank">here</a></p>